daryllxd/lifelong-learning/self-improvement/how-to-win-friends-and-influence-people.md

 If you hadn't wanted that feeling more than you wanted your money, you would not have made the contribution.
 Of course, you might have made the contribution because you were ashamed to refuse or because a customer asked you to do it.
 But one thing is certain.
 You made the contribution because you wanted something.

-Andrew Carnegie, the poverty-stricken Scotch lad who started to work at two cents an hour and finally gave away $365 million, learned early in life that the only way to influence people is to talk in terms of what the other person wants.

 Stan sat down and thought, "If I were Tim, why would I be excited about going to kindergarten?"
 He and his wife made a list of all the fun things Tim would do such as finger painting, singing songs, making new friends.
 "We all started finger-painting on the kitchen table-my wife, Lil, my other son Bob, and myself, all having fun.
 Soon Tim was peeping around the corner.
 Next he was begging to participate.
 'Oh, no!
 You have to go to kindergarten first to learn how to finger-paint.'

 *Tomorrow you may want to persuade somebody to do something.
 Before you speak, pause and ask yourself: "How can I make this person want to do it?"*

 That question will stop us from rushing into a situation heedlessly, with futile chatter about our desires.

->At the beginning of one season, I was suddenly informed that I should have to pay almost three times as much rent as formerly.
+> At the beginning of one season, I was suddenly informed that I should have to pay almost three times as much rent as formerly.

->Naturally, I didn't want to pay the increase, but what was the use of talking to the hotel about what I wanted?
+> Naturally, I didn't want to pay the increase, but what was the use of talking to the hotel about what I wanted?
 They were interested only in what they wanted.
 So a couple of days later I went to see the manager .

->"I was a bit shocked when I got your letter," I said, "but I don't blame you at all.
+> "I was a bit shocked when I got your letter," I said, "but I don't blame you at all.
 If I had been in your position, I should probably have written a similar letter myself.
 Your duty as the manager of the hotel is to make all the profit possible.
 If you don't do that, you will be fired and you ought to be fired.
 Now, let's take a piece of paper and write down the advantages and the disadvantages that will accrue to you, if you insist on this increase in rent."

 >"Advantages" these words: "Ballroom free."
 Then I went on to say: "You will have the advantage of having the ballroom free to rent for dances and conventions.
 That is a big advantage, for affairs like that will pay you much more than you can get for a series of lectures.
 If I tie your ballroom up for twenty nights during the course of the season, it is sure to mean a loss of some very profitable business to you.